NTNU-SmallSat-Lab/outreach-website/docs/developing.md

 To explore the schema, use the [apollo sandbox](https://studio.apollographql.com/sandbox/explorer/) with `http://localhost:1337/graphql` as the url.

-Generation of types types is done with [gql.tada](https://github.com/0no-co/gql.tada)
+Generation of types types is done with [gql.tada](https://github.com/0no-co/gql.tada).
+All you need to do is accept using the workspace typescript version.

 ## Strapi invite others